Bob Keeshan

 Robert James Keeshan (June 27, 1927 – January 23, 2004) was an American television producer and actor.
 He created and played the title role in the children's television program Captain Kangaroo, which ran from 1955 to 1984, the longest-running nationally broadcast children's television program of its day.
 He also played the original Clarabell the Clown on the Howdy Doody television program.

 Early life

-Keeshan was born to Irish parents in Lynbrook, New York.
+Robert James Keeshan was born to Irish parents in Lynbrook, New York.
 After an early graduation in 1945 from Forest Hills High School in Queens, New York, during World War II, he enlisted in the United States Marine Corps Reserve, but was still in the United States when Japan surrendered.
 He attended Fordham University on the GI Bill.
 He received his bachelor's degree in education in 1951.